calemonte/liri-node-app/README.md

 # Contribute

-This was built as part of a coding class, but if you are interested in contributing, feel free to open a pull request from a new branch.
+This was built by Kenny Whitebloom (github.com/calemonte) as part of a coding class, but if you are interested in contributing, feel free to open a pull request from a new branch.